Marcus Semien Player Props: Rangers vs. Tigers

 Marcus Semien At The Plate

-- Semien has an OPS of .856, fueled by an OBP of .368 to go with a slugging percentage of .488.
-All three of those stats are tops among Texas hitters this season.
+- Semien has an OPS of .855, fueled by an OBP of .368 to go with a slugging percentage of .486.
+All three of those stats lead Texas hitters this season.

-- Among qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 29th, and he is 36th in the league in slugging.
+- Among the qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 29th and he is 37th in slugging.

-- Semien is batting .250 with one homer during his last games and is on a 17-game hitting streak.
+- Semien is batting .273 with one homer during his last outings and is on an 18-game hitting streak.

-- In 28 games this season (53.8%), Semien has picked up an RBI, and in 10 of those games (19.2%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Semien has driven in a run in 29 games this year (54.7%), including 10 games with more than one RBI (18.9%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.